Development and Integration of Advanced Timber Bridge Inspection Techniques for NBIS

 - Research Area: Infrastructure

-- Topics: Bridges and Structures , Information Products and Services, Maintenance
+- Topics: Bridge design and sensing, Information Products and Services, Maintenance